Andre601/mkdocs-materialx/docs/contributing/reporting-a-bug.md

     produced by the [built-in info plugin] contains all of the necessary environment information that is often forgotten to be included.

-    Additionally, there are many non-technical users of Material for MkDocs that have trouble creating repositories.
+    Additionally, there are many non-technical users of MaterialX for MkDocs that have trouble creating repositories.

   [Create reproduction]: ../guides/creating-a-reproduction.md